adafruit/Adafruit-RP2040-CAN-Bus-Feather-PCB/README.md

 ### Description

-If you'd like quickly get started with CAN bus interfacing, with no soldering required, our Adafruit RP2040 CAN Bus Feather comes ready-to-rock with a microcontroller, CAN chipset and terminal blocks for instant gratification.
+If you'd like to quickly get started with CAN bus interfacing, with no soldering required, our Adafruit RP2040 CAN Bus Feather comes ready-to-rock with a microcontroller, CAN chipset and terminal blocks for instant gratification.
 The controller used is the MCP26525 (aka a MCP2515 with built-in transciever), an extremely popular and well-supported chipset that has drivers in Arduino and CircuitPython and only requires an SPI port and two pins for chip-select and IRQ.
 Use it to send and receive messages in either standard or extended format at up to 1 Mbps.

 Feather is the development board specification from Adafruit, and like its namesake, it is thin, light, and lets you fly!
 We designed Feather to be a new standard for portable microcontroller cores.
 We have other boards in the Feather family, check'em out here.